sib-swiss/first-steps-with-python-training/README.md

 If you use/reuse this material, please cite as:

-Robin Engler, Wandrille Duchemin, & Topalov, O. (2023, September 25).
+Robin Engler, Wandrille Duchemin, & Orlin Topalov.
+(2024, March 18).
 Course material First steps with Python in Life Sciences.
-Zenodo. https://doi.org/10.5281/zenodo.8376825
+Zenodo. https://doi.org/10.5281/zenodo.10829064